Food and Agriculture Organization

-The Food and Agriculture Organization of the United Nations (FAO) is an international organization that leads international efforts to defeat hunger and improve nutrition and food security.
-Its Latin motto, fiat panis, translates to "let there be bread."
+The Food and Agriculture Organization of the United Nations (FAO) is a specialized agency of the United Nations that leads international efforts to defeat hunger and improve nutrition and food security.
+Its Latin motto, fiat panis, translates to "let there be bread".
 It was founded on 16 October 1945.

-The FAO comprises 195 members, including 194 countries and the European Union.
-Their headquarters is in Rome, Italy, and the FAO maintains regional and field offices worldwide, operating in over 130 countries.
+The FAO comprises 195 members, including 194 countries and the European Union (EU).
+Its headquarters is in Rome, Italy, and it maintains regional and field offices worldwide, operating in over 130 countries.
 It helps governments and development agencies coordinate their activities to improve and develop agriculture, forestry, fisheries, and land and water resources.
 It also conducts research, provides technical assistance to projects, operates educational and training programs, and collects agricultural output, production, and development data.

-The FAO is governed by a biennial conference representing each member country and the European Union, which elects a 49-member executive council.
-The Director-General, currently Qu Dongyu of China, serves as the chief administrative officer.
+The FAO is governed by a biennial conference representing each member country and the EU, which elects a 49-member executive council.
+The director-general, as of 2019 Qu Dongyu of China, serves as the chief administrative officer.
 Various committees govern matters such as finance, programs, agriculture, and fisheries.

 History

 The idea of an international organization for food and agriculture emerged in the late 19th and early 20th century, advanced primarily by Polish-born American agriculturalist and activist David Lubin.
 In May–June 1905, an international conference was held in Rome, Italy, which led to the creation of the International Institute of Agriculture (IIA) by the King of Italy, Victor Emmanuel III.

 The IIA was the first intergovernmental organization to deal with the problems and challenges of agriculture on a global scale.
 It worked primarily to collect, compile, and publish data on agriculture, ranging from output statistics to a catalog of crop diseases.
 Among its achievements was the publication of the first agricultural census in 1930.

 World War II effectively ended the IIA.
-During the war, in 1943, United States President Franklin D. Roosevelt called a League of Nations Conference on Food and Agriculture, which brought representatives from forty-four governments to The Omni Homestead Resort in Hot Springs, Virginia, from 18 May to 3 June.
-The main impetus for the conference was British-born Australian economist Frank L. McDougall, who since 1935 had advocated for an international forum to address hunger and malnutrition.
+During the war, in 1943, United States president Franklin D. Roosevelt called a League of Nations Conference on Food and Agriculture, which brought representatives from forty-four governments to The Omni Homestead Resort in Hot Springs, Virginia, from 18 May to 3 June to attend the Hot Springs Conference.
+The main impetus for the conference was the British-born Australian economist Frank L. McDougall, who since 1935 had advocated for an international forum to address hunger and malnutrition.

 The Conference ended with a commitment to establish a permanent organization for food and agriculture, which was achieved on 16 October 1945 in Quebec City, Canada, following the Constitution of the Food and Agriculture Organization.
-The First Session of the FAO Conference was held immediately afterward in the Château Frontenac in Quebec City from 16 October to 1 November 1945.
+The first session of the FAO Conference began the same day in the Château Frontenac in Quebec City and ended on 1 November 1945.
+This was led by Sir John Boyd Orr where his work on ending world hunger and creation of FAO resulted in him winning the Nobel Peace Prize in 1949.